How does the SNP’s budget help families?

 - Services aimed at reducing crises and improving family wellbeing.

-4. Income Tax Support
+4. Income tax support

-- 55% of Scottish taxpayers are expected to pay less income tax than they would if they lived in England.
+Due to tax policy decisions made by the SNP as the Scottish Government, 55% of Scottish taxpayers are expected to pay less income tax than they would if they lived in England.